 4) A job that would allow me to keep my nose ring in.

 I didn’t really, truly start writing until my 20s.
 I was a book editor first and swore I wasn’t one of those editors who was secretly slaving away as an editorial assistant to get my big break as an author.
 But as soon as I left my job as an editor, I missed it.
 I missed working with authors to shape their characters, I missed futzing with plot to find and develop a hidden scene, I missed the fun that comes with making a book out of…well, nothing at all, other than your own inner crazy.
 So that’s when I started writing my own stories, and I’ve been hooked ever since.

 So, is this your real job?

-Until August 2010, I worked for Nickelodeon doing retail marketing and business development (schmoozing about kids' brands--awesome, right?).
+For many years, I worked for Nickelodeon doing retail marketing and business development (schmoozing about kids' brands - awesome, right?).
 My schedule was: work all day, hang out with my kids all evening, and start to write sometime around 8 pm almost every night.
-I am so lucky that now I'm able to stay home with my kids and write while they're at preschool in the morning.
-It's a lot to juggle, since I'm with the kids the majority of the day, but my quality of life has improved 100% since I left my day job!
+I am so lucky that now I'm able to get my kids up in the morning and write while they're at school.

 Where do you get your ideas?

 Everywhere.
 I get inspiration for book concepts from National Public Radio, the news, eavesdropping at the library.
 I steal character traits and names from my friends, people on the subway, and the guy in line in front of me at the coffee shop.
 I borrow plot and dialogue from the doctor’s office, overheard cell phone calls (come on, when you chat in public, you know everyone is listening, right?), and my own twisted imagination.
 As a writer, I’m always on—always listening for something that might inspire an idea or a scene.